syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/cascading.md

 ---
 layout: post
-title: Cascading of SfPicker in Xamarin.iOS platform.
+title: Cascading of Syncfusion SfPicker in Xamarin.iOS platform.
 description: This section will explain about how to acieve cascading in Syncfusion SfPicker control in Xamarin.iOS platform.
 platform: Xamarin.iOS
 control: Picker